 The Group's principle activities are the manufacturing and sales of furniture.
-As of December 31, 2021, the inventory balance of \$334,876 thousands consisted 38% of the total consolidated assets.
-Valuation of inventory relies on past experience and future sales forecast, which involved the subjective judgment from the top management.
-Therefore, the subsequent measurement of inventories was considered to be one of our key audit matters.
+As of December 31, 2022, the inventory balance of \$225,183 thousands consisted 29% of the total consolidated assets.
+Valuation of inventory was based on past experience and future sales forecast, which involved the subjective judgment made by the top management.
+Therefore, the valuation of inventories was considered to be one of our key audit matters.